 "I was pleased with Carla’s structural and copy edit of my nonfiction title: Tragedy Is Risk Theatre.
 One of the things that I am most grateful for is that she preserved my own voice while adding clarity and directness to the manuscript.
 I am also grateful for her obvious care and patience in reading, analyzing, and restructuring the arguments.
 One of the qualities of a great editor is patience, and Carla has this quality in the spades.
 Great work, Carla, and I look forward to working with you again."

-Edwin Wong, author
+Edwin Wong, independent scholar